owncloud/ios-sdk/doc/concepts/MessageQueue.md

 - handle messages that have received a response
 - indicate if a message was handled
 	-> if it was handled, is removed from the queue

+### AutoResolver
+- attempt automatic handling of messages
+- can be used to f.ex. automatically resolve auth-related error messages from before the authentication error was fixed

 ## Flow
 - queue receives message